aprajita94/aprajita94.github.io/_posts/2025-06-09-Numpy-Image-Manipulation.md

 The shape is returned to be 1200 by 1600 by 3.
 We see that the image variable has 3 dimensions and that it is wider than it is tall.
 The value of 3 in the third dimension corresponds to the three channels - red, green and blue.

 # Cropping the image
 Let’s first start by cropping the image.
 Let’s say we only want some part of the top of the image.
-So let’s say we do the following:
+So we do the following:

 ```python
 cropped = camaro[0:500,:,:] # Crop along the y-axis